viamrobotics/docs/docs/extend/modular-resources/key-concepts.md

 ## Models

-A *model* describes a specific implementation of a [resource](#resources) that implements (speaks) its API.
+A *model* describes a specific implementation of a [resource](#resources) that implements (speaks) its [API](/program/apis/).
-Models allow you to control different instances of resource with a consistent interface, even if the underlying implementation differs.
+Models allow you to control different instances of a resource with a consistent interface, even if the underlying implementation differs.

 For example, some DC motors communicate using [GPIO](/components/board/), while other DC motors use serial protocols like the [SPI bus](/components/board/#spis).
 Regardless, you can power any motor model that implements the `rdk:component:motor` API with the `SetPower()` method.